oscar-system/Oscar.jl/experimental/FTheoryTools/docs/src/tate.md

 Crucially, for non-trivial F-theory settings, the elliptic fibration in question must be singular.
 In fact, by construction, one usually engineers certain singularities.
 For this, vanishing orders of the sections ``a_i`` above need to specified.
-The following table -- often referred to as the Tate table and taken from [Wei10](@cite) -- summarizes the singularities introduced by certain vanishing orders:
+The following table---often referred to as the Tate table and taken from [Wei10](@cite)---summarizes the singularities introduced by certain vanishing orders:

 | sing. type | ``\mathrm{ord}(\Delta)`` | singularity | group ``G`` | ``a_1`` | ``a_2`` | ``a_3`` | ``a_4`` | ``a_6`` |
 | :----------- | :----------- | :----------- | :----------- | :----------- | :----------- | :----------- | :----------- | :----------- |